aws/aws-sessionstore-dynamodb-ruby/README.md

 The example below would be a valid way to set the session table name:

     export DYNAMO_DB_SESSION_TABLE_NAME='your-table-name'

+### YAML Configuration

+You can create a YAML configuration file to set the options.
+The file must be passed into Configuration as the `:config_file` option or with the `DYNAMO_DB_SESSION_CONFIG_FILE` environment variable.

 ## Creating the session table